Fazakerley North (Liverpool ward)

 Fazakerley North ward is an electoral district of Liverpool City Council within the Liverpool Walton constituency.

 Background

-The ward was created for the elections held on 4 May 2023 following a 2022 review by the Local Government Boundary Commission for England, which decided that the previous 30 wards each represented by three Councillors should be replaced by 64 wards represented by 85 councillors with varying representation by one, two or three councillors per ward.
-The Fazakerley North ward was created as a single-member ward from the northern quarter of the former Fazakerley ward.
-The ward boundaries follow the Kirkby branch of the Northern Line, the southern edge of Aintree Racecourse, Warbreck Moor, Hall Lane, Longmoor Lane, and Higher Lane.
-The ward contains Kirkdale Cemetery and Seeds Lane Park.
+The ward was created for the elections held on 4 May 2023 following a 2022 review by the Local Government Boundary Commission for England, which decided that the previous 30 wards each represented by three Councillors should be replaced by 64 wards represented by 85 councillors, with varying representation by one, two or three councillors per ward.

+The Fazakerley North ward was created as a single-member ward from the north-western segment of the former Fazakerley ward.

+The ward boundaries is shaped to follow the following boundary markers;

+The south-eastern boundary is marked by the Kirkby branch of the Northern Line between Higher Lane Rail Bridge and the Sefton border.

+To the west of Higher Lane, the southern boundary of the ward follows Longmoor Lane, with homes on the southern side of Longmoor Lane sitting within the Fazakerley West Ward.
+The boundary continues to the crossroad junction with Hall Lane and Long Lane.

+The western boundary follows Hall Lane and Warbreck Moor up to the Sefton border.

+To the North,the ward shares a border with the southern edge of Aintree Racecourse along the world-famous Melling Road.

+The ward contains Kirkdale Cemetery, Seeds Lane Park, and various access points to the Liverpool Loop Line.

+The ward includes a number of distinct residential communities around Garden Lane, Barlow's Lane, Albany Road, Greenwich Road, Foxhunter Drive, and the Fazakerley Avenues.

+The ward is home to Barlow's Primary School and the Fazakerley & Walton Family Hub.